45 Best Small Business Services

 You might think that only big corporations need fancy things like software for human resources, but that would be a mistake.
-In fact, HR software is one of the more popular small business services out there: more than half of all companies plan to buy HR software in the next 1.5 years for good reason.
+In fact, HR software is one of the more popular small business services out there for good reason.

 Simply put, HR software helps you manage your work efficiently, avoid personnel problems that can hurt your business, and “centralize your workflow” (or, in English, stay organized).
 Small businesses in particular face a couple of challenges that could hurt them in the long run, from finding and retaining the best employees to facing potential compliance issues.

 Here are some small business services that could help.

 From recruiting to scheduling, PeopleMatter helps you manage your workforce well, especially if your small business operates in the service industry.
 You can access this app over the phone or on your mobile device, like over 300,000 other businesses do, for just $89 a month.

 Designed with small companies looking to scale in mind, Cezanne is a cloud-based platform that charges according to what you need.
 Beyond the basics of health and safety compliance, training, disciplinary actions, and so on, you can choose among a set of “modules” they offer—like analytics and payroll solutions.

 A startup for startups—and other small but growing businesses—Namely offers an especially user-friendly service to those looking to improve their human resources management.
 From payroll, benefits, and time tracking to its unique social media functionality, this small business service makes HR more familiar to your employees.